openhackleague/documents/README.md

 The open source student hackathon league and leaderboards.

 ##Purpose
 To provide an alternative, open, hackathon league run for and by students and the community.
+The project will be run with a focus on radical transparency and community involvement.

 ####Hackathon Leaderboards